MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/workflows/index.md

 ## App Usage Analytics
-### Initializing your client app to capture app usage
+###Initializing your client app to capture app usage
 App usage measures the number of times a specific app is brought to the foreground, and then sent to the background.
 To capture app usage in your mobile app, the MobileFirst Analytics client SDK must be configured to listen for the app lifecycle events.

 You can use the MobileFirst Analytics API to capture app usage.
 Make sure you have first created a relevant device listener.
+Then send the data to the server.

 On iOS, add the following code in your Application Delegate `application:didFinishLaunchingWithOptions` method.